masfour7/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. In a multiplayer strategy game if the team commander wants to send cretain information to his/her team throgh a specific private topic

+2. In an anonymous game that could be played with classmates to form teammates for example by teaming with people who you like based on what they write instead of how they look

+3. In Smart buildings.
+Use the controller system to turn off certain unused room lights if no people exist in there

+4. In smart home systems.
+For example, notify someone who rings the doorbell whether there are some people in the house or not

+5. In a big cafeteria with multiple restaurants.
+For example, notify the buyers that their food is read for pick up

 ### Part C
 ### Streaming a Sensor